Kangaroo care: Rationale

-Safe technique should ensure that obstructive apnoea cannot occur.
+Safe technique should ensure that obstructive apnea cannot occur.
 Since the mother must be able to sleep to provide adequate dose, this requires keeping the airway safely open, and close containment to mother's bare chest using a garment, various of these are described in the WHO guidelines.

-Mother should be the primary provider of skin-to-skin contact, as only she can breastfeed.
-However, it is almost always necessary that father should also provide skin-to-skin contact to achieve adequate dose; other family members can also be used.
-Since skin-to-skin contact is basic to early bonding and attachment, it should probably not be done by hospital staff and other surrogates.
+The primary provider of SSC should be the parent or caregiver, but other family members can also be used.
+Since SSC is basic to early bonding and attachment, it should probably not be done by hospital staff and other surrogates.

 Terminology

-Kangaroo Care is likely the most widely used term in the United States for skin-to-skin contact.
-Gene Cranston Anderson may have been the first to coin the term Kangaroo Care in the USA.
-The defining feature of this is however for skin-to-skin contact, commonly abbreviated as SSC, also STS.
+Kangaroo care is likely the most widely used term in the US for SSC.
+Gene Cranston Anderson may have been the first to coin the term kangaroo care in the US.
+The defining feature of this is however for skin-to-skin contact (SSC, or sometimes STS).
 This is used synonymously with "skin-to-skin care".
-Dr Nils Bergman, one of the founders of the Kangaroo Mother Care Movement, argues that since skin-to-skin contact is a place of care, not a kind of care in itself, skin-to-skin contact should be the preferred term.
+Nils Bergman, one of the founders of the Kangaroo Mother Care Movement, argues that, since SSC is a place of care, not a kind of care in itself, SSC should be the preferred term.